 - For each egg, carefully remove the shell.

-- Pat the egg dry with a brown paper towel to remove excess moisture.
+- Pat the egg dry with paper towel to remove excess moisture.

 - Cut the egg in half, vertically.

 - Now you’re left with two halves.
 Gently scoop out the yolks and place in a bowl for mashing later.
 You can use the edge of a spoon to nudge them out.